TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.GitNach/README.md

 - **Delete Habits:** Remove existing habits from your list.
 - **Update Habits:** Modify details of existing habits.
 - **Display Habits:** View a list of all registered habits.
-- **Create Habits:** Create types of habits for new habits to be registered.

 ## How to Use

-1. **Insert Habit:**
+### Insert Habit

-   - Click the "Add Habit" button.
+1. Click the "Add Habit" button.
-   - Enter the name and details of the habit in the popup form.
+2. Enter the name and details of the habit in the popup form.
-   - Save the habit to add it to the list.
+3. Save the habit to add it to the list.

-2. **Delete Habit:**
+### Delete Habit

-   - Select the habit you wish to delete from the list.
+1. Select the habit you wish to delete from the list.
-   - Click the "Delete Habit" button to confirm deletion.
+2. Click the "Delete Habit" button to confirm deletion.

-3. **Update Habit:**
+### Update Habit

-   - Double-click the habit you want to modify in the list.
+1. Double-click the habit you want to modify in the list.
-   - Modify the details of the habit in the popup form.
+2. Modify the details of the habit in the popup form.
-   - Save the changes to update the habit.
+3. Save the changes to update the habit.

-4. **Display Habits:**
+### Display Habits

 - All registered habits are displayed in a list within the main application interface.

 ## Requirements